Rocket-CDS/DNNrocket/RocketAppTheme/Documentation/Dependancy.md

 listonly = list data only
 detailonly = article data only
 catmenu = Category Data
 satellite = List data without populating it.
-The call for dasta should be made in the razor template.
+The call for data should be made in the razor template.